kmrinal/Simple-WiFi-login-page-design/README.md

 A simple design for Captive portal login pages (WiFi and otherwise) based on [Bootstrap](https://getbootstrap.com/).

 TODOs : Use offline (local) Fonts, otherwise font sources will have to be whitelisted.
+Done!